ironclad logo

 Unilateral privacy disclosure agreements

-Also known as unilateral NDAs, these privacy disclosure agreements only require one party to disclose private information to the other party.
-As the most common type of NDA, you will come across these contracts whenever individuals or companies need to disclose confidential information to clients, advisors, employees, and other stakeholders.
+Also known as unilateral NDAs, these privacy disclosure agreements only require one party to disclose private information to the other.
+As the most common type of NDA, you’ll encounter these contracts whenever individuals or companies need to disclose confidential information to clients, advisors, employees, and other stakeholders.
+Because these agreements are so standard, they typically move through the pipeline quickly.
+In fact, according to the 2026 Contracting Benchmark Report, NDA-style agreements take an average of just 12 days to sign and require legal involvement only 27% of the time.

 These agreements are typically made between: